Check out how a painting I created of Frida Khalo inspired a self-portrait project for my high school art students. Read details below.

 Although I documented my Frida painting, this was used as an example for a self-portrait project in my painting class.
 Each student got an 11″x14″ canvas to create a self-portrait with a design element added (inspired by Barack Obama’s presidential portrait by Kehinde Wiley and Michelle Obama’s first lady portrait by Amy Sherald).
 They could use any paint type or introduce another material for the design.

 First things first, they had to create an accurate base drawing.
-They could paint an underpainting as a background color or work on the white canvas.
+They could paint an underpainting as a background color or work on a white canvas.
 Since this painting project focuses on properly mixing skin tone and applying paint to capture a realistic portrait, I allow my students to use the grid method or the connect the dots method (punching holes through a print out and marking them on the canvas at key spots) to draw their base.

 After completing a sketchbook activity using a handout to guide the different colors and how much to mix to create skin tone (available on my TPT here), students start on the painting.
 I encourage them to mix a substantial amount of midtone, then use the midtone as a base to mix shadow and highlight colors.
 Students then block in midtone, then blend in the shadows and highlights to create depth.